staabm/annotate-pull-request-from-checkstyle/README.md

 ### Available Options

 - `--graceful-warnings`: Don't exit with error codes if there are only warnings
 - `--colorize`: Colorize the output.
-Useful if the same lint script should be used locally on the command line and remote on Github Actions.
-With this option, errors and warnings are better distinguishable on the command line and the output is still compatible with Github Annotations
+Useful if the same lint script should be used locally on the command line and remote on GitHub Actions.
+With this option, errors and warnings are better distinguishable on the command line and the output is still compatible with GitHub Annotations

 ## Pipe the output of another commmand